United States Naval Institute: Americans at War

-In 2007, USNI produced Americans At War, a series of video interviews with U.S. combat veterans of conflicts dating to World War I. Former President George H. W. Bush, Senators Bob Dole, Daniel Inouye, Bob Kerrey, and others described how combat changed their lives.
+In 2007, USNI produced Americans at War, a series of video interviews with American combat veterans of conflicts dating to World War I. Former President George H. W. Bush, Senators Bob Dole, Daniel Inouye, and Bob Kerrey, and others described how combat changed their lives.
 The series was broadcast on PBS television stations nationwide.

 Archives

 Photographs

-The U.S. Naval Institute holds more than 450,000 images of people, ships and aircraft from all branches of the armed forces.
+The Naval Institute holds more than 450,000 images of people, ships and aircraft from all branches of the armed forces.
 The photographs date from the American Civil War to the present.

 Oral histories

-The U.S. Naval Institute's oral history program preserves the reminiscences of numerous American military figures, including USAAF General Jimmy Doolittle, Admirals Arleigh Burke and Chester W. Nimitz.
+The Naval Institute's oral history program preserves the reminiscences of numerous American military figures, including General Jimmy Doolittle, Admirals Arleigh Burke and Chester W. Nimitz.
 The Naval Institute records a series of interviews covering the life story of each participant.
 The interviews are then transcribed, annotated, indexed, and bound.
 Since the inception of the program in 1969, more than 230 bound volumes have been completed, and interviews have been recorded to produce dozens more.

-Jack C. Taylor Conference Center

-On 30 September 2021, the U.S. Naval Institute dedicated the Jack C. Taylor Conference Center that features a 406-seat auditorium, reception spaces, an indoor/outdoor rooftop terrace, five unique meeting rooms, and a broadcast studio.
-The venue was named for Jack C. Taylor, a decorated World War II U.S. Navy fighter pilot and founder of Enterprise Rent-A-Car.